itohio/EasyRobot/pkg/core/math/tensor/types/SPEC.md

 Comparison operations return new tensors with 1.0 where condition is true, 0.0 otherwise (matching TensorFlow behavior).
 All operations panic if shapes don't match.

 - `Equal(other Tensor) Tensor` - Returns a tensor with 1.0 where t == other, 0.0 otherwise.
 Returns a new tensor.
-- `GreaterThan(other Tensor) Tensor` - Returns a tensor with 1.0 where t > other, 0.0 otherwise.
+- `Greater(other Tensor) Tensor` - Returns a tensor with 1.0 where t > other, 0.0 otherwise (matches tf.greater).
 Returns a new tensor.
-- `Greater(other Tensor) Tensor` - Alias for GreaterThan (matches TensorFlow naming).
-Returns a tensor with 1.0 where t > other, 0.0 otherwise.
 - `Less(other Tensor) Tensor` - Returns a tensor with 1.0 where t < other, 0.0 otherwise.
 Returns a new tensor.
 - `NotEqual(other Tensor) Tensor` - Returns a tensor with 1.0 where t != other, 0.0 otherwise (matches tf.not_equal).
 Returns a new tensor.
 - `GreaterEqual(other Tensor) Tensor` - Returns a tensor with 1.0 where t >= other, 0.0 otherwise (matches tf.greater_equal).
 Returns a new tensor.